Courses and Programs

 The Medical Education Program

-At the University of Louisville School of Medicine, an educational program has been developed that provides each student with the basic knowledge, skills, and attitudes considered essential to all 21st century physicians, yet has sufficient flexibility to allow effective development of a student’s individual abilities and interests.
+At the University of Louisville School of Medicine, an educational program has been developed that provides each student with the basic knowledge, skills, and attitudes considered essential to all 21st-century physicians, while also offering sufficient flexibility to allow the effective development of each student’s individual abilities and interests.
 The three major components of the program are:

 Core Curriculum

-The core curriculum, which extends over the four-year course of study, stresses understanding concepts and general principles.
+The core curriculum, spanning the four-year course of study, emphasizes understanding concepts and general principles.
 It provides vertical and horizontal integration of the sciences so that information in one block of study reinforces ideas and builds upon concepts developed in another.

-Year One begins with the normal anatomic structures and their embryologic development along with learning clincal examination skills, and then explores the molecular basis of life and molecular basis of life and molecular mechanisms of disease, infection, and immunity.
-Year Two investigates the normal cellular structure and function, the pathology and pathophysiology of disease, and corrective treatment for each major organ system.
-The Introduction to Clinical Medicine course runs throughout Years One and Two and teaches communication and humanism skills, medical history taking, physical exam skills, foundations of medical ethics, culturally competent patient-centered care, interprofessional team care, healthcare systems, and evidence-based medicine.
+Year One begins with the normal anatomic structures and their embryologic development along with learning clinical examination skills, and then explores the molecular basis of life and molecular mechanisms of disease, infection, and immunity.
+Year Two investigates the normal cellular structure and function, the pathology and pathophysiology of disease, and treatment for each major organ system.
+The Introduction to Clinical Medicine course runs throughout Years One and Two and teaches communication and humanism skills, medical history-taking, physical exam skills, foundations of medical ethics, patient-centered care, interprofessional team care, healthcare systems, and evidence-based medicine.

 The core curriculum for the last two years follows a track system of clerkship and elective rotations that exposes students to the major clinical fields of medicine.
 Required third-year clerkships include Family Medicine, Internal Medicine, Neurology, Obstetrics and Gynecology, Pediatrics, Psychiatry, and Surgery.
 As part of the Family Medicine clerkship, students complete a four-week rotation at rural or urban AHEC sites to gain experience in caring for patients located in underserved areas of the Commonwealth.
-The fourth-year schedule includes a sub-internship, selectives in intensive care, and a palliative care rotation, plus at least 26 weeks of elective opportunities.
+The fourth-year schedule includes a sub-internship, an intensive care rotation, a palliative care rotation, and at least 28 weeks of elective opportunities.

 Additionally, select students have the opportunity to complete their entire third and fourth years of clinical training at the Baptist Health Deaconess Campus (Trover Campus) in Madisonville, KY.